airamez/codando-live/_05_DataAccess/_01_ADO.NET/_00_ADO.NET.md

 ### SQL Injection

 * [SQL Injection](https://www.w3schools.com/sql/sql_injection.asp) is a vulnerability where attackers manipulate SQL queries to gain 'unauthorized' access to the database and execute SQL commands.
-* It happens when the parameters for the queries are obtained from user input and added to the SQL commanda string by concatenation or interpolation.
+* It happens when the parameters for the queries are obtained from user input and added to the SQL command as string by concatenation or interpolation.

 > 🚨 **Alert**: SQL injection is one of the most common and dangerous security vulnerabilities.